 Why eSIM APIs are essential for consumer apps

 Consumer IoT operates around the basis of finding the best accessibility and connectivity options for consumer technology.
-By enabling software platforms and applications to be linked through programmable APIs, consumer IoT offers new and better ways of interaction between businesses and consumers.
+By enabling software platforms and applications to be linked through programmable eSIM APIs, consumer IoT offers new and better ways of interaction between businesses and consumers.
 Since many processes are evolving to be highly remote, with increasing reliance on mobile devices, it only makes sense for business to evolve and add new connectivity tech, especially digital-only cellular with its extensive wireless reach. eSIM architecture is allowing companies to source wireless connectivity using APIs.
 Some of the aspects of this approach include:

 1. Re-Programmable Nature

 Thanks to the networks available over-the-air through eSIM QR and activation codes, switching profiles and networks on a single device is now much quicker than ever.
-And with APIs, connectivity associated with eSIMs can be programmed by many variables including location, time, pack size, and speed.
+And with eSIM APIs, connectivity associated with eSIMs can be programmed by many variables including location, time, pack size, and speed.

 eSIMs eliminate supply chains and the management costs due to their online-based nature.
 Without the need to have physical distribution channels, companies can save plenty of resources with the digital channels associated with eSIMs.
-And using eSIM API’s to outsource such connectivity tech can also make this route very economical and asset-light.
+And using eSIM API’s to outsource such cellular data connectivity tech can also make this route very economical and asset-light.

 3. Improved Security Measures